MicrosoftDocs/learn/learn-pr/az-900/plan-manage-azure-costs/includes/2-compare-costs-tco-calculator.md

 ### Step 2: Adjust assumptions

-Next, you specify whether your current on-premises licenses are enrolled for Software Assurance, which can save you money by reusing them on Azure.
+Next, you specify whether your current on-premises licenses are enrolled for [Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-default?azure-portal=true), which can save you money by reusing those licenses on Azure.
 You also specify whether you need to replicate your storage to another Azure region for greater redundancy.

 Then, you can see the key operating cost assumptions across several different areas, which vary among teams and organizations.
 These costs have been certified by Nucleus Research, an independent research company.
 For example, these include: